Combination Resume: Tips, Examples, & Template

 What is a combination resume?

-Combination resumes are particularly useful if you have diverse skills or varied work experiences and want to showcase these elements effectively.
+Sometimes called a hybrid resume, combination resumes are particularly useful if you have diverse skills or varied work experiences and want to showcase these elements effectively.
 It's ideal for those making a career change, re-entering the workforce, or who have gaps in their employment history.

-How to format a combination resume
+Who is a combination resume for?

 A combination resume, as its name implies, combines elements of both chronological and functional resumes.
 This format allows you to highlight your most relevant skills and experiences while providing a clear timeline of your work history.